PressForward/pressforward/readme.txt

 == Changelog ==

+= 5.1.0 =
+* Users can now receive email notifications when an item is nominated.
+* The PressForward API can now be filtered using query arguments.
+* PressForward is now compatible with the WPMU SmartCrawl SEO plugin.
+* Fixed a bug that prevented items that were nominated and also sent to draft by the same user from appearing in posts.
+* Fixed a bug created by emojis.
+* Fixed a bug that prevented featured images from being added.
+* Fixed a bug that allowed for images to be duplicated in the media library when nominated from both the Nominate This Bookmarklet and All Content.
+* Fixed a bug that prevented PressForward from collecting content from certain feeds.
+* Fixed a bug that created compatibility issues with older versions of PHP.
+* Changed the language on the ‘Add Feeds’ page button to read “Submit” instead of “Save Changes.”
+* Fixed a bug to ensure that nominated items in all content remain marked as nominated.
+* Items read in Reader View are now marked as “Read” in All Content.
+* Fixed a bug that caused items nominated from both the Nominate This Bookmarklet and All Content to be duplicated.

 = 5.0.0 =

 * Fixed a bug that caused archived posts to be hidden due to pagination.